+It is important for property owners to understand real estate trespassing laws in Washington and their legal rights.
 The act of trespass and subsequent remedies for property owners are governed by both common law (decisions made by the courts) and by Washington state statutes.
-Trespass is a tort,1 which means it is a wrongful act that causes injury to another party and may lead to a lawsuit.
+Trespass is a tort, which means it is a wrongful act that causes injury to another party and may lead to a lawsuit.
 Specifically, a trespasser generally wrongfully enters another person’s property, interferes with possession of property, damages property, or wrongfully removes resources from property.

-Intent is an important aspect of trespass onto land.
+In addition, you would have to prove the defendant showed intent when trespassing onto your land.
 If another person accidentally wanders onto your land unknowingly, it is likely that no trespass occurred.

-In additional to common law liability, Washington state has two statutes specifically related to trespass liability.
+In addition to common law liability, Washington state has two statutes, laws created by the legislature, specifically related to trespass liability.
 These are as follows:

 - Damages personal property on land

 - Damages any improvements that were made to the land

 - Removes valuable property from the land, including minerals, timber, or crops

 - Causes injury to the land or waste.

 - RCW 64.12.030 – This statute imposes liability for anyone who intentionally and wrongfully enters land and removes or damages trees, shrubbery, or other timber on another person’s property.
 This includes cutting down Christmas trees without proper permission.

 “Wrongfully” is defined in the statute as when a “person intentionally and unreasonably commits the act or acts while knowing, or having reason to know, that he or she lacks authorization to so act.”